Woodworking Basics and Safety Tips

 Make the environment safe

 If you plan on working regularly with wood, you’ll need to make sure that you are operating in a safe environment.
-This means taking steps to make sure that everything is as safe as it possibly could be.
-This is obviously dependent upon the space you’re working in, and the particular type of woodwork
+This is obviously dependent upon the space you’re working in and the particular type of woodwork

 Don’t be under the influence of drugs or alcohol when you are working.
 To put it another way, if you wouldn’t be able to drive, you shouldn’t be working with power tools.
 Have the beer after you’ve finished your project, or you could be too impaired to stay safe.